Diesel pollution from data centers

 Air pollution from data centers

 Each data center has many diesel-powered generators that are tested regularly.
-The air pollution from these generators that is most likely to affect health is diesel exhaust particles and nitrogen dioxide (NO2).
+The air pollution from these generators that can harm health comes mostly from tiny particles in diesel exhaust and nitrogen dioxide (NO2).

 Diesel exhaust is a toxic air pollutant, containing fine particles that can cause health problems for people who are exposed frequently and at high enough levels.
 These tiny particles are too small to be filtered out of the air by the nose and upper respiratory system.
 The particles go deep into the lungs, where they can cause damage and chemical changes.